Jalm24/Pokemon-Unity-for-Wii-U/README.md

     <a href="https://www.reddit.com/r/PokemonUnity/"><img alt="Reddit" src="https://img.shields.io/badge/join%20us%20on-reddit-ff5700.svg"></a>
   </p>
 </p>
+this readme file was from the original unity project, not from this port

 Pokemon Unity was in development for about a year before I could not continue working on the project.
 Rather than let it die, I released the source as is.